fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 While serve is a <i>valid</i> option we can do better.
 With containers a good goal is to create the containers so that they do not contain anything irrelevant so that they have a small number of dependencies and are less likely to break or become vulnerable over time.

 Multi-stage builds are designed for splitting the build process into multiple stages.
 Conventional options for stages are build stage and test stage.
+The main goal for using stages is to limit the size of the image.
+Smaller images are faster to upload and download and they help reduce the number of vulnerabilities your software may have.

 With multi-stage builds a tried and true solution like [nginx](https://en.wikipedia.org/wiki/Nginx), can be used to serve static files without a lot of headache.
 The docker hub [page for nginx](https://hub.docker.com/_/nginx) tells us the required info to open the ports and "Hosting some simple static content".